KYC 3.0: From reactive verification to predictive intelligence

 For the last decade, KYC (Know Your Customer) has been a purely reactive process.
 A user arrives, uploads a photo of their ID, takes a selfie, and a motor (or a human) validates if the data matches.
 If everything fits, the user is in.
 If not, they are blocked.
 This model, which we will call KYC 2.0, has worked, but it has two major weaknesses: it is slow and it is vulnerable to advanced social engineering and synthetic AI attacks.

 In 2026, we are fully entering the era of KYC 3.0.
-It is no longer about validating what the user shows us, but about understanding the risk of what the user does and where they come from, even before they start the verification process.
+The AI revolution in KYC has made it possible to move beyond validating what the user shows us, toward understanding the risk of what the user does and where they come from, even before they start the verification process.

 What is KYC 3.0?